give now

 Every week we give people an opportunity to practice generosity during our gatherings.
 If you are anything like the majority of the world today, you don't carry a checkbook or cash, so giving online or via text may be the most appropriate and convenient way for you to follow through with this prompting to be generous.

 Online giving is a great option.
 Whether you’d like to give a single gift, schedule ongoing donations, or view your giving history, you can do it all online.
 It’s quick, easy, and secure.
-By texting an amount to 84321 you will be prompted how to give as well.
-It's the same system as going online, you are just accessing it by way of text.

 How To Give

 Giving digitally needs to be secure, quick and simple which is why Open Life has partnered with Planning Center Giving.
 You can give one time as a guest, or set up a giving login so you can quickly give again in the future.
 Simply click the link below select your email or enter it if this is your first time.
 You will be sent an email with a temporary login.
 This is your two-step verification process.
 Just follow that link and set up your desired giving method.
+(Giving with a credit card does cost Open Life just over 2% of your gift amount, but giving through your bank "ACH" only costs the church 29 cents per transaction!)

 "We believe that giving has nothing to do with what God wants from you and everything to do with what God wants for you."